YosysHQ-Docs/yosys-cmd-ref/source/cmd/techmap.rst

         new wire alias to be created and named as above but with the `_TECHMAP_REPLACE_' prefix also substituted.

+        A cell with the type _TECHMAP_PLACEHOLDER_ in the map file will have its type changed to the content of the techmap_chtype attribute.
+This allows for choosing the cell type dynamically.

         See 'help extract' for a pass that does the opposite thing.

         See 'help flatten' for a pass that does flatten the design (which is